mangroveorg/datawinners/custom_reports/README.txt

 grant select on crs_physicalinventorysheet to reporting;grant select on crs_sfmdistribution to reporting;grant select on crs_siteactivities to reporting;grant select on crs_warehouse to reporting;grant select on crs_waybillreceived to reporting;grant select on crs_waybillsent to reporting;

 6. copy postgresql jdbc4 jar in WEB-INF/lib.
 The driver VERSION should match that of PostgreSQL installed on your machine

+7. Go into the directory : tomcat_dir/webapps/birt-dir/

+and  create a SYMLINK  to datawinners/custom_reports/crs by issuing the command: 'ln -s /proj_dir/datawinnners/custom_reports/crs ./crs'